Actor, singer Olivia Newton-John dies at age 73

 "My dearest Olivia, you made all of our lives so much better.
 Your impact was incredible.
 I love you so much.
 We will see you down the road and we will all be together again.
 Yours from the first moment I saw you and forever!" reads the post in part.

-In more recent years, Newton-John became best known as an advocate for breast cancer survivors.
+In more recent years, Newton-John became best known as an advocate for breast cancer survivors and was made a dame in 2019 in recognition of her career and her support of cancer research.

 "Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer.
 Her healing inspiration and pioneering experience with plant medicine continues with the Olivia Newton-John Foundation Fund, dedicated to researching plant medicine and cancer," Easterling said.

-In lieu of flowers, the family asks that any donations be made in her memory to the foundation.
+In lieu of flowers, the family asks that any donations be made in her memory to the Olivia Newton-John Foundation.

+Newton-John is survived by her husband, daughter Chloe Lattanzi, sister Sarah Newton-John, brother Toby Newton-John, and several nieces and nephews.View this post on Instagram View this post on Instagram

+With files from CTVNews.ca Writer Michael Lee, The Associated Press and Reuters